WKL-Sec/LayeredSyscall/README.md

 As of now, detections against this technique would require one to check for maliciously registered exception handlers within a particular program.
 Other detections could also include flagging anomalous stack behavior by implementing a heuristic against known call stack produced by Windows APIs.

-As of now, detections against this technique would require one to check for maliciously registered exception handlers within a particular program.
-Other detections could also include flagging anomalous stack behavior by implementing a heuristic against known call stack produced by Windows APIs.